-(1) Medical services provided to the injured worker shall not be more than the nature of the compensable injury or the process of recovery requires.
-Services which are unnecessary or inappropriate according to accepted professional standards are not reimbursable.

-(2) An employer or insurer representative may not attend a worker's medical appointment without written consent of the worker.
+- (1) Medical services provided to the injured worker shall not be more than the nature of the compensable injury or the process of recovery requires.
+Services which are unnecessary or inappropriate according to accepted professional standards are not reimbursable. - (2) An employer or insurer representative may not attend a worker's medical appointment without written consent of the worker.
 The consent form must state that the worker's benefits cannot be suspended if the worker refuses to have a representative present.
 The worker has the right to refuse such attendance.
-The insurer shall retain a copy of a signed consent form in the claim file.

-[(2)] (3) Insurers have the right to require evidence of the frequency, $extent_2$ and efficacy of treatment.
-Unless otherwise provided for by statute, or within utilization and treatment standards established by the director [department] or MCO contract, treatment typically does not exceed 15 office visits by any and all attending physicians in the first 60 days from first date of treatment, and two visits a month thereafter.
-This rule does not constitute authority for an arbitrary provision of or limitation of services, but is a guideline for reviewing treatment.
+The insurer shall retain a copy of a signed consent form in the claim file. - (3) Insurers have the right to require evidence of the frequency, extent, and efficacy of treatment.
+Unless otherwise provided for by statute, or within utilization and treatment standards [established by the director or] under an MCO contract, treatment typically does not exceed 15 office visits by any and all attending physicians or authorized nurse practitioners in the first 60 days from first date of treatment, and two visits a month thereafter.
+This rule does not constitute authority for an arbitrary provision of or limitation of services, but is a guideline for reviewing treatment. - (4) (a) Except as otherwise provided by [the] an MCO, ancillarly services including but not limited to physical therapy or occupational therapy, by a medical service provider other than the attending physician, authorized nurse practitioner, or specialist physician shall not be reimbursed unless prescribed by the attending physician, authorized nurse practitioner, or specialist physician and carried out under a treatment plan prepared prior to the commencement of treatment and [signed by] sent by the ancillary medical service provider to the attending physician, authorized nurse practitioner, or specialist physician, and the insurer within [30] seven days of beginning treatment.

-(4) [(3)] (a) Except as otherwise provided by the MCO, ancillary services including but not limited to physical therapy or occupational therapy, by a medical service provider other than the attending physician or specialist physician shall not be reimbursed unless prescribed by the attending physician or specialist physician and carried out under a treatment plan prepared prior to the commencement of treatment and signed by the attending physician or specialist physician within 30 days of beginning treatment.
-The medical service provider shall provide an initial copy of the treatment plan to the attending physician or specialist physician and the insurer within seven days of beginning treatment.
-A copy of the treatment plan signed by the attending physician or specialist physician shall be provided to the insurer by the medical service provider within 30 days of beginning treatment.
-The treatment plan signed by the attending physician or specialist physician shall be provided to the insurer by the medical service provider within 30 days of beginning treatment.
-The treatment plan signed by the attending physician or specialist physician shall be provided to the insurer by the medical service provider within 30 days of beginning treatment.
+[The medical service provider shall provide an initial copy of the treatment plan to the attending physician or specialist physician and the insurer within seven days of beginning treatment.
+A copy of the treatment plan signed by the attending physician or specialist physician shall be provided to the insurer by the medical service provider within 30 days of beginning treatment.]
 The treatment plan shall include objectives, modalities, frequency of treatment, and duration.
 The treatment plan may be recorded in any legible format including, but not limited to, signed chart notes.
 Treatment plans required under this subsection do not apply to services provided pursuant to ORS 656.245(2)(b)(A).